Our Churchill Manitoba guide will help you navigate the world’s best destination for experiencing polar bears, beluga whales, and northern lights.

 This northern city is very unique.
 I wrote this Churchill Manitoba guide to help visitors navigate some of the intricacies that make the Polar Bear capital of the world such a special place.
 For the purpose of this Churchill Manitoba guide, I’m going to assume that you are staying at a hotel in Churchill Manitoba, or are on a Churchill Manitoba excursion and aren’t packaged in one of the high-end wilderness lodges that take care of many of these details for you.

 How To Get To Churchill Manitoba

-The other option for Churchill travel is to take the Via train north from either Winnipeg, Thompson or Gillam Manitoba.
+The other option for Churchill travel is to take the Via train north from either Winnipeg, Thompson, or Gillam Manitoba.
 The train runs twice weekly on Sundays and Tuesdays.
 The normal departure is 9:00 am, however, there are often delays due to track traffic or maintenance.
-The train makes a stop in the towns of Thompson (8-hour drive north from Winnipeg), and Gillam (12-hour drive north from Winnipeg).
+The train makes a stop in the towns of Thompson (an 8-hour drive north from Winnipeg), and Gillam (a 12-hour drive north from Winnipeg).
 It’s possible to board the train in these cities at a reduced fare than from Winnipeg.

 What To Pack For Churchill

 Weather in Churchill Manitoba can be all over the map.
 During our visit in August, the temperatures ranged from 7 C (44.6 F) to 28 C (82.4 F).
 We saw rain, sunshine, fog, and everything in between.
 This Churchill Manitoba guide won’t recommend packing light.